 The rV5-like phages also include three of the typing phages used in the phage typing of E. coli O157:H7 strains (Ahmed et al., 1987; Cowley et al., 2015) namely TP 4, 5 and 14, whose whole genomes are also available (Cowley et al., 2015).
-For comparative reasons, several E. coli O157:H7 strains (Tóth et al., 2009) of various phage types (PT) were also included in testing the host spectrum of C203/P206, and we found that their lysis pattern 324 was different from those of the typing phages, viz., it produced lysis on two out of three 325 PT21 strains and one PT50d strain (Table 2).
-Differences in the protein sequence of 326 C203/P206 tail fibers and those of TPs could be responsible for the discrepancies.
-These 327 differences are summarized in Table 3, with the ORFs of phage C203 as reference.
-It is 328 noteworthy that ORF5 is identical to the corresponding ORFs of slur12 and slur16 phages, 329 ORF7 to that carried by ApCEC02, and ORF8 to those in ApCEC02 and 2 JES-2013.
-On 330 the other hand, the longer tail fiber ORFs, 12 and 16 show significant variability and in 331 many cases only partial coverage.
-These data suggest that the host spectrum of rV5-like 332 phages could be variable, but currently our study is the most comprehensive in this regard, 333 as we aimed ot include most of the significant pathotypes and species of Enterobacterial 334 pathogens.
+For comparative reasons, several E. coli O157:H7 strains (Tóth et al., 2009) of various phage types (PT) were also included in testing the host spectrum of C203/P206, and it was found that their lysis pattern was different from those of the typing phages, viz., they produced lysis on two out of three PT21 strains and one PT50d strain (Table 2).
+Differences in the protein sequence of C203/P206 tail fibers and those of TPs could be responsible for the discrepancies.
+These differences are summarized in Table 3, with the ORFs of phage C203 as reference.
+It is noteworthy that ORF5 is identical to the corresponding ORFs of slur12 and slur16 phages, ORF7 to that carried by ApCEC02, and ORF8 to those in ApCEC02 and 2 JES-2013.
+On the other hand, the longer tail fiber ORFs, 12 and 16 show significant variability and in many cases only partial coverage.
+These data suggest that the host spectrum of rV5-like phages could be variable, but currently our study is the most comprehensive in this regard, as we aimed to include most of the significant pathotypes and species of Enterobacterial pathogens.

-335 The fact that C203 and P206, besides E. coli, were able to lyse Shigella dysenteriae and S. 336 sonnei strains deserves attention.
-To our knowledge, no rV5-like bacteriophage has been 337 reported to infect Shigella strains, which, especially S. dysenteriae even today remain the 338 leading agents of bacillary dysentery (Anderson et al., 2016).
-As MDR Shigella strains 339 emerge frequently (Doyle, 2015), any potential alternative antibacterial agent that could be 340 used against them is an important finding.
-Noteworthy is the finding that bacteriophage 341 P206 effectively reduced the number of living EHEC O157:H7 Sakai in experimentally 342 inoculated minced meat.
-Throughout the experiments, we did not observe the appearance of 343 potentially lysogenic colonies.
-The annotation did not show the presence of any integrase or 344 recombinase genes, suggesting that phages C203 and P206 are incapable of lysogeny.
+The fact that C203 and P206, besides E. coli, were able to lyse Shigella dysenteriae and S. sonnei strains deserves attention.
+To our knowledge, no rV5-like bacteriophage has been reported to infect Shigella strains, which, especially S. dysenteriae even today remain the leading agents of bacillary dysentery (Anderson et al., 2016).
+As MDR Shigella strains emerge frequently (Doyle, 2015), any potential alternative antibacterial agent that could be used against them is an important finding.
+Noteworthy is the finding that bacteriophage P206 effectively reduced the number of living EHEC O157:H7 Sakai in experimentally inoculated minced meat.
+Throughout the experiments, we did not observe the appearance of potentially lysogenic colonies.
+The annotation did not show the presence of any integrase or recombinase genes, suggesting that phages C203 and P206 are incapable of lysogeny.

-345 Schwarzer et al., (2012) characterized an rV5-like phage with a similarly broad host range, 346 capable of infecting several Salmonella serovars besides E. coli K-12 derivatives.
-They 347 suggested that multiple tail fiber genes could be responsible for the wide host spectrum of 348 phi92 (Schwarzer et al., 2012), which could also be the case with C203/P206, as the 349 genome harbors several ORFs annotated as tail fibers.
-It has to be noted however, that there 350 is very low nucleotide-level homology between phi92 and C203/P206.
-It is also worth 351 mentioning that the truncation of ORF1 annotated as "tail fibers" in P206 (ORF5 in C203) 352 seems to have no effect on the host specificity of the phage when compared to C203.
+Schwarzer et al. (2012) characterized an rV5-like phage with a similarly broad host range, capable of infecting several Salmonella serovars besides E. coli K-12 derivatives.
+They suggested that multiple tail fiber genes could be responsible for the wide host spectrum of phi92 (Schwarzer et al., 2012), which could also be the case with C203/P206, as the genome harbors several ORFs annotated as tail fibers.
+It has to be noted however, that there is very low nucleotide-level homology between phi92 and C203/P206.
+It is also worth mentioning that the truncation of ORF1 annotated as "tail fibers" in P206 (ORF8 in C203) seems to have no effect on the host specificity of the phage when compared to C203.

-Lee et al (2016) have proposed that genes associated with host specificity should be cloned into one bacteriophage genome, which then could be used as a universal agent against several related pathogenic bacteria.
-Broad host spectrum bacteriophages such as C203/P206 could be a potential source of such host specificity associated genes, or alternatively, it could be used in its native form as biocontrol agent either as a stand-alone or in phage cocktails.
+Lee et al. (2016) have proposed that genes associated with host specificity should be cloned into one bacteriophage genome, which then could be used as a universal agent against several related pathogenic bacteria.
+Broad host spectrum bacteriophages such as C203/P206 could be a potential source of such host specificity associated genes, or alternatively, they could be used in their native form as biocontrol agent either as a stand-alone or in phage cocktails.